 Rachel was born and raised in Dallas, Texas, and settled in Northwest Arkansas after completing a Bachelor of Science in Family and Human Services from John Brown University and a Master of Science in Counseling from the University of Arkansas.
 She is a Licensed Professional Counselor (LPC) in the state of Arkansas.

 Rachel has worked with adult clients in all walks of life, assisting them in dealing with a variety of mental health issues such as anxiety, depression, mood instability, trauma reaction, disordered personality, and psychosis.
 She has acquired supplemental training and consultation in serving clients struggling with substance use.
-She has received continuing education in Cognitive Behavior Therapy (CBT) and is pursuing provider status in Cognitive Processing Therapy (CPT), an evidence-based treatment for Posttraumatic Stress Disorder.
-Lastly, Rachel has training in Emotionally Focused Therapy (EFT), an empirically-validated treatment seeking to create new patterns of bonding and emotion regulation in couples experiencing distress.
+She has been trained in Cognitive Behavior Therapy (CBT) and has obtained provider status in Cognitive Processing Therapy (CPT) for Posttraumatic Stress Disorder.
+Rachel has training in Emotionally Focused Therapy (EFT), a treatment seeking to create new patterns of bonding and emotion regulation in couples experiencing distress.
 Rachel recently completed training in Child-Parent Psychotherapy (CPP) and is now working with children aged 0-5 who have experienced trauma.
 CPP involves working with the caregiver and child to strengthen their attachment and help them heal and grow after stressful experiences.

 Rachel enjoys reading, spending time outdoors, watching documentaries, caring for her numerous houseplants, and listening to podcasts.
 She likes to spend time with friends traveling and exploring local restaurants.
-She and her Australian Shepherd, Tucker, live in Johnson.
+She and her Australian Shepherd, Tucker, live in Springdale .